- Food and Cooking»

-Suitable to serve 8 people: 1 Ib prunes; 1 pint water; 1 unwaxed lemon; 1 oz Barbados sugar; butter for greasing; 2 large free range eggs; 4 oz butter; 4 oz soft light brown sugar; pinch of salt; 4 oz soft wholemeal breadcrumbs; 1 oz semolina
+Suitable to serve 8 people: 1 Ib prunes; 1-pint water; 1 unwaxed lemon; 1 oz Barbados sugar; butter for greasing; 2 large free range eggs; 4 oz butter; 4 oz soft light brown sugar; pinch of salt; 4 oz soft wholemeal breadcrumbs; 1 oz semolina

 The pudding would be served with brandy butter made using 3 oz butter; 4 oz icing sugar 1 oz ground almonds and brandy added slowly to taste.
 Whisk together until light in colour and forming stiff peaks.
 Refrigerate before serving.
-Modern day brandy butter is pretty much identical but without the ground almonds.
+Modern-day brandy butter is pretty much identical but without the ground almonds.

 Beat the 4 oz of butter and soft brown sugar until creamy, and beat in the egg yolks and salt.
-Mix in the grated rind, breadcrumbs, semolina and any shredded prunes.
+Mix in the grated zest, breadcrumbs, semolina and any shredded prunes.
 Whisk the egg whites until they hold firm peaks and fold them gently into the mixture.
 Turn into the basin, cover tightly with greased foil and steam for 2½-3 hours.

-Allow to stand in the basin for 6 minutes, then turn on to a warmed serving dish.
+Allow to stand in the basin for 6 minutes, then turn onto a warmed serving dish.
 Serve with chilled brandy butter and whipped cream.

 As I mentioned before there were variations in the recipe for Christmas pudding and below I reproduce two from the 18th C and 19th C.